ITALIAN LANGUAGE CLASSES

 Beginner Level Italian Classes

 Beginner 1.
-Mondays, 7:30 to 9:00 pm, beginning March 26, 2018 through June 4, 2018 (no class on Memorial Day, May 28) (DiMaggio).
+Mondays, 6:00 to 7:30 pm, beginning June 18, 2018 through August 27, 2018 (no class on July 9 or July 16; one class on Tuesday evening will meet on July 17) (DiMaggio).
 In this class students with little or no knowledge of Italian will learn to communicate in simple everyday situations.
 Students will study the basic building blocks of the Italian language, including the alphabet, rules of pronunciation, basic syntax, and grammatical structures.
 Topics include subject pronouns, definite and indefinite articles, regular verbs in the present tense, and noun-adjective agreement.

 Required Text: The Italian Project 1a.